 Augrabies Falls National Park

-We return this morning to Goegap Nature Reserve before continuing to Augrabies Falls National Park, where the mighty Orange River drops into a deep and spectacular 56 metre gorge, and will be our base for the next two nights.
+After breakfast we will drive through the arid vegetation of ‘Bushmanland’ to Augrabies Falls National Park, where the mighty Orange River drops into a deep and spectacular 56 metre gorge, and will be our base for the next two nights.

 During our time in the national park we will explore various spots to see what is flying or flowering as we drive through the arid vegetation.
 Augrabies Falls National Park has many species of bird that range from the pygmy falcon, rosy-faced lovebird, cinnamon-breasted warbler and many chats and larks to the magnificent Verreaux’s eagle, martial eagle and Ludwig’s bustard.
 There are also many mammal species that can be seen on the numerous walks and trails within the park.